eginez/calvin/README.md

 To discover the dependecies of  a project

     calvin deps

 Calvin assumes there is a lein project file in the current directory.
 It will read such file and resolve transitive dependencies

+### Building
+Build will read the `cljsbuild :compiler` options of yout `project.clj` file.
+Please not that some compiler options are not supported by the `lumo.build.api`

+    calvin build dev